• Skip to primary navigation

 Instructions

-• Pinch lemon equal sized balls and roll them to form smooth balls.
+• The dough should have the consistency similar to a roti dough.
+Cover and set aside 15 minutes.
+Pinch lemon equal sized balls and roll them to form smooth balls.
+Flattens lightly and roll it into a thin disc.

-• Cook the theplas on both sides till cooked(until brown spots appear here and there).
+• Heat tawa, carefully add the rotis , drizzle oil.
+Cook the theplas on both sides till cooked(until brown spots appear here and there).

-• Serve Methi Thepla hot with onion raita/pickle.
+• Serve them hot with onion raita/pickle.

 Notes

-• These rotis are very soft, they dont get spoiled soon so ideal for travel.
+• These rotis are very soft, they don’t get spoiled soon so ideal for travel.
 It can be had as such or with any pickle.

 Nutrition Facts

-Methi Thepla
+Thepla Recipe | Methi Thepla Recipe

 Amount Per Serving (30 g)